 - Organised trips and excursions

 What you need to fund:

 - Flights and personal spending money

-- You may be eligible to apply for financial assistance, please read over the Finance and Bursaries page for further information.
+- You may be eligible to apply for financial assistance, please read over the finance page for further information.

 Why should I apply?